-- (2) Prohibition on the use of specific natural substances.-The National List may prohibit the use of specific natural substances in an organic farming or handling operation that are otherwise allowed under this title only if- - (A) the Secretary determines, in consultation with the Secretary of Health and Human Services and the Adminis-
+(2) PROHIBITION ON THE USE OF SPECIFIC NATURAL SUB-STANCES.-The National List may prohibit the use of specific natural substances in an organic farming or handling operation that are otherwise allowed under this title only if-

+(A) the Secretary determines, in consultation with the Secretary of Health and Human Services and the Administrator of the Environmental Protection Agency, that the use of such substances-

-- (i) would be harmful to human health or the environment; and - (ii) is inconsistent with organic farming or handling, and the purposes of this title; and - (B) the specific prohibition is developed using the procedures specified in subsection (d).
+(i) would be harmful to human health or the environment; and

+(ii) is inconsistent with organic farming or handling, and the purposes of this title; and

-(d) Procedure for Establishing National List.-
+(B) the specific prohibition is developed using the procedures specified in subsection (d).

+(d) PROCEDURE FOR ESTABLISHING NATIONAL LIST.-

-- (1) IN GENERAL.-The National List established by the Secretary shall be based upon a proposed national list or proposed amendments to the National List developed by the National Organic Standards Board. - (2) NO ADDITIONS.-The Secretary may not include exemptions for the use of specific synthetic substances in the National List other than those exemptions contained in the Proposed National List or Proposed Amendments to the National List.
+(1) IN GENERAL.-The National List established by the Secretary shall be based upon a proposed national list or proposed amendments to the National List developed by the National Organic Standards Board.

+(2) NO ADDITIONS.-The Secretary may not include exemptions for the use of specific synthetic substances in the National List other than those exemptions contained in the Proposed National List or Proposed Amendments to the National List.